MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/README.md

 #-OR- create or update AWS Lambda functions using a particular profile name:
 python setupApps.py --profile awsprofile1

-#if you wish to simply update an existing Lambda function use:
+#if you wish to simply update an existing Lambda function that you've already uploaded use:
-python setupApps.py --profile awsprofile1 --update
+python setupApps.py --profile awsprofile1 --update --no_botocore_change

 #if you wish to delete the functions in AWS Lambda, run this instead:
+#this will also stop rogue functions from executing should you need it (currently executing functions must finish but no new ones will trigger, hopefully...).
 python setupApps.py --profile awsprofile1 --deleteAll

 #If you don't wish to wrap your Lambdas with loggers (SpotWrap), then use: